Advice From A Pro About Fishing With Worms

 Hooks For Worms

 I want my worms to drift naturally in the current and I want a hook that allows the worm to do this.
-Hooks that are too big and too heavy will weigh you worm down and make it sink and drag across the bottom.
-A hook that is too big will also been seen by the fish.
+Hooks that are too big and too heavy will weigh your worm down and make it sink and drag across the bottom.
+A hook that is too big will also be seen by the fish.

 I use different sizes depending on the size of the worm.
-For a big fat dew worm I will use a larger hook but for a 3 inch plastic trout worm I will use a smaller hook.
+For a big fat dew worm, I will use a larger hook, but for a smaller 3-inch plastic trout worm, I will use a smaller hook around size 10.

 How To Rig A Worm